 Fact: Statistics show that in New York City alone, rideshare services account for a whopping 80,000 vehicles, the vast majority of which are Uber and Lyft cars.
 These vehicles provide about 17 million rides every month in NYC.

 Have you been in an Uber or Lyft accident in Los Angeles or elsewhere in California?
-Get a free consultation with our lawyers at the Law Offices of Howard Craig Kornberg.
-Call at 310-997-0904 or provide your information on this contact form.
+Get a free consultation with our experienced and knowledgeable lawyers at the Law Offices of Howard Craig Kornberg.
+Call 310-997-0904 or provide your information on this contact form.